Share the Lore!

 Although the gremlins in the before mentioned movies differ, they are all loosely inspired by Roald Dahl’s characters from the book The Gremlins which was published by Disney in December 1942 and is considered to be the book that set off the gremlin trend.

-History of the Mischievous Creatures
+History and Lore of the Mischievous Gremlin

 Long before a movie was produced, or even a book, the origin of these little monsters may be attributed to the Royal Air Force.
 The British magazine The Spectator seems to be an original reference to the creatures and their effects on the RAF.